PayPal Payouts API Integration in PHP

 • PayPal App Credentials i.e. Client ID and Client Secret.

-• Payout feature must be enabled in PayPal.
+• The payout feature must be enabled in PayPal.

 How to Integrate PayPal Payouts in PHP

 This post demonstrates how to integrate PayPal payout in PHP to send bulk payments.
-We will show only an example request of payout.
-Steps to send request to PayPal payout API
+We will show only an example request for payout.
+Steps to send a request to the PayPal payout API

-• Get OAuth 2.0 client ID and client secret of this sandbox account.
+• Get the OAuth 2.0 client ID and client secret of this sandbox account.

 • Create a PHP class to handle PayPal API requests.